On Time-Evolution in Quantum Gravity: Outlook

-In this work we have verified that the bulk Hamiltonian of GR can be indeed written in the aforementioned BRST-exact form, and found its explicit compact expression.
-Therefore, the full Hamiltonian of quantum gravity with Minkowski vacuum reduces to this bulk term supplemented with the boundary contribution, corresponding to the ADM energy.
-We have, furthermore, demonstrated that the presence of this BRST-exact bulk contribution is vital in providing with the time-dependent bulk correlation functions.
-Although the latter was already shown in \cite{Berezhiani:2024boz}, here we solidify the argument by linking it with this simplified form of the bulk Hamiltonian, in contrast to the common belief that BRST-exact Hamiltonian is equivalent to the triviality of the Hamiltonian flow.
+Therefore, the full Hamiltonian of quantum gravity with Minkowski vacuum reduces to this bulk term supplemented by the boundary contribution, corresponding to the ADM energy.
+We have, furthermore, demonstrated that the presence of this BRST-exact bulk contribution is vital in providing the time-dependent bulk correlation functions.
+Although the latter was already shown in \cite{Berezhiani:2024boz}, here we solidify the argument by linking it with this simplified form of the bulk Hamiltonian, in contrast to the common belief that the BRST-exact Hamiltonian is equivalent to the triviality of the Hamiltonian flow.
 We show that, although the cohomology of the BRST charge -- the space of equivalence classes that defines physical states -- is itself time-independent, particular representatives of those classes can carry time-dependence through their image.
 As a result, expectation values or correlation functions of gauge-variant operators (e.g. metric, curvature) acquire time-dependence expected from the semi-classical analysis.
-In fact, quantum Hamiltonian acts as a time-reparameterization on all fields, with the exclussion of the auxiliary sector.
-Most importantly, our work strengthens the idea that the BRST-quantization of GR answers the puzzle posed by DeWitt \cite{DeWitt:1967ub}, where the author noticed the mismatch between seemingly over-restricitve canonical quantization and the path-integral formulation of quantum gravity.
-We even identify the possibility of the existence of the BRST-invariant states that would be analogs of DeWitt's physical states.
+In fact, the quantum Hamiltonian acts as a time-reparameterization on all fields, with the exclusion of the auxiliary sector.
+Most importantly, our work strengthens the idea that the BRST-quantization of GR answers the puzzle posed by DeWitt \cite{DeWitt:1967ub}, where the author noticed the mismatch between seemingly over-restrictive canonical quantization and the path-integral formulation of quantum gravity.
+We even identify the possibility of the existence of the BRST-invariant states that would be analogues of DeWitt's physical states.
 In particular, the states constructed by the action of the BRST-invariant operators on the vacuum are automatically eigenstates of the bulk Hamiltonian, which was the entire Hilbert space in case of DeWitt's construction.
-We also pave the road for building the wider class of states within our framework.
+We also pave the road for building a wider class of states within our framework.

 Last but not least, we have highlighted how the nontrivial $S$-matrix of GR emerges despite the BRST-exactness of the bulk Hamiltonian.